 His nine CDs of old-time Appalachian-style string-band music include two for children.

-His eleven books consist of nine full-length poetry collections, a memoir about his life as a touring artist, and a volume
+His eighteen books consist of fifteen full-length poetry collections, a memoir about his life as a touring artist, a volume of

 A former college professor with an MFA in Creative Writing, he's been a visiting writer at nearly 100 colleges and universities,

 a visiting artist at over 240 schools in 35 states, and has led workshops from Alaska to Maine.

 As a performer, he's played from the Kennedy Center Millennium Stage to Berkeley's Freight and Salvage, occasionally

 as a soloist, more often as leader of one of his ever-changing troupes of nationally recognized musicians.

 Here's more about the music, the writing, the children's programs, and how they're all coming together under the broader

 Highlights?
 Here's his essay in the Sept./Oct.
 2015 issue of Poets & Writers magazine.